Frank–Caro process: History

 The Frank–Caro process was the first commercial process that was used worldwide to fix atmospheric nitrogen.
 The product was used as fertilizer and commercially known as Lime-Nitrogen.
 Nitrolim or Kalkstickstoff in German.

 The method was developed by the German chemists Adolph Frank and Nikodem Caro between 1895 and 1899.
 In its first decades, the world market for inorganic fertilizer was dominated by factories utilizing the cyanamide process.

 Production facilities

 The first full-scale factories were established in 1905 in Piano d´Orta (Italy) and Westeregeln (Germany).
 From 1908 the Frank–Caro process was used at North Western Cyanamide Company at Odda, Norway.
 With an annual production capacity of 12,000 ton from 1909, the factory at Odda was by far the largest in the world.
 At this time, first phase factories were established in Briançon (France), Martigny (Switzerland), Bromberg (Prussia/Poland) and Knapsack (Germany).
 The cyanamide factory at Odda ceased operation in 2002.
 It is still intact and is a Norwegian candidate to the UNESCO World Heritage List.

 Haber process

-In the 1920s the more energy-efficient Haber process gradually took over.
+In the 1920s the more energy-efficient Haber process gradually took over in the nitrogen fertilizer production, but Frank-Caro process has continued to produce a useful chemical feedstock.
 In 1945 the production of calcium cyanamide reached a peak of an estimated 1.5 million tons a year.